 Each of these steps is explained in detail below.

 The static mask file masiemask_ims4km.nc is a netCDF file that identifies static surface types (land, ocean, coastline, sea ice, lakes, and missing) and the areas covered by the 16 regions along with other geographic information.
 Note: Cell locations identified as ocean in the mask file may be identified as ice in later processing steps that create the daily product files.
+The 1 km file is not currently available.

 To create the file, NSIDC uses the following steps: